-Low vitamin D levels in pregnancy associated with lower birth weights, study findsDecember 20th, 2012 in Obstetrics & gynaecology /
+Low vitamin D levels in pregnancy associated with lower birth weights, study findsDecember 20, 2012 in Medicine & Health / Obstetrics & gynaecology

 Women deficient in vitamin D early in their pregnancies are more likely to deliver babies with lower birth weights, University of Pittsburgh Graduate School of Public Health research reveals.